joshuaalpuerto/ai-config/docs/hooks.md

 # Hooks Reference (`hooks.yaml`)

 Hook rules enforce policies on every AI action.
-Define them in `hooks.yaml` at the repo root. `aicfg build` transforms and deploys them to each platform.
+Define them in `hooks.yaml` at the repo root and point `aicfg.yaml` to it with `src_hooks_file`.

 ## Top-level structure